Chandu-2122/portfolio/README.md

 # Portfolio

 ## About Me
-Data Analysis enthusiast with a strong academic background in Mathematics and Computer Science, experienced in Data Analysis, Machine Learning, and proficient in Advanced Excel, Python, SQL and Power BI.
-Desperately waiting to gain hands-on experience to combine tireless hunger for new skills with desire to exploit cutting-edge data science technology.
+AI/ML practitioner with hands-on experience in building LLM agents, RAG systems, and AI workflow automations.
+Skilled in creating startup-focused AI copilots, planners, and chatbots, with a strong base in Python, SQL, and automation tools.
+Previously worked on gaming analytics and medical AI, giving broad domain exposure.
+Focused on developing practical, human-centered AI systems that solve real problems.Desperately waiting to gain hands-on experience to combine tireless hunger for new skills with desire to exploit cutting-edge data science technology.

 ## Education
 Parul University, Gujarat  [_2020 – 2024_]